GabrielDeml/IWT/the_paper.md

 Paragraph 1:
 There is a monetary incentive for poaching elephants.
 Each the ivory on a single elephant is worth about $18,000 or about $1,800 per kg (13).
 Even that is just the wholesale value on the street it is worth about $6,000 per Kg of carved ivory (13).
 Poaching of elephants is often done by organized crime syndicates.
-There are many reasons for this but the most important is that there is a high demand for ivory.
+There are many reason for this but the most important is that there is a high demand for ivory.
 The syndicates are able to sell the ivory for a high price and they can make a large profit.

 Paragraph 2:
 The ivory is being sold to people who want to use it for ornamental purposes.
 The most common use for ivory is for making carved sculptures.
 It is also used for making jewellery, piano keys, and other decorative items.
 The demand for ivory is highest in Asia, especially in China.
 This is because there is a long history of using ivory in China.
 Ivory is seen as a symbol of wealth and status.